Splurge or Purge: What Laptop Features Are Worth the Money?

 - Long Battery Life: The very cheapest laptops — 11-inchers with Atom processors like the Lenovo IdeaPad 100s — actually have long battery life for a low price.
 However, if you want a laptop with a mainstream processor that lasts all day, you'll need to pay extra.
 Just keep in mind that vendors often exaggerate endurance claims.
 Look for test results from independent publications (like Laptop) and shoot for a model with 50 percent more juice than you think you need.

-- Gaming Performance: If you want to play Candy Crush Soda Pop, any laptop on the market will do, but if you want to run top-tier games like Fallout 4, Metro Last Light or Assassin's Creed: Syndicate, you'll need a gaming laptop with powerful discrete graphics.
+- Gaming Performance: If you want to play Candy Crush Soda Pop, any laptop on the market will do, but if you want to run top-tier games like Fallout 4, Metro Last Light or Assassin's Creed: Syndicate, you'll need a gaming laptop with powerful discrete graphics in the form of an Nvidia 10-series chip (GTX 1060, 1070, etc).
 The best gaming laptops go from $1,500 to more than $3,000, and offer quad-core processors, high-end displays, dual storage drives and customizable lighting, in addition to their powerful GPUs.

 - Workstation-Class Performance: If you're doing processor or graphics-intensive work tasks such as video editing, 3D animation or engineering, you'll benefit from a truly high-end processor such as a mobile Xeon CPU or high-wattage Core i7, along with Nvidia Quadro graphics.
 Laptops such as the ThinkPad P50 and the Dell Precision 5510 have these components, but they go for well over $1,500.

 Don't blow your hard-earned cash on laptops with these unnecessary features.